 I’ve pulled together the rough averages into the table below to make things easier, and then underneath that I’ve set out a more comprehensive list of the average living expenses in London mentioned in this post.

-I recommend adding an extra £150 or so per month to whatever you think you need to cover – like needing a new pair of shoes for work, extra shampoo, and so on.
+I recommend adding an extra £150 or so per month to whatever you think you need to cover things like needing a new pair of shoes for work, extra shampoo, and so on.

 So – how expensive is London living?
 How much do you need to live in London per month?
-Here’s your answer!
+Here’s how much living in a one bedroom apartment will cost, on average.
+If you’re living with a partner, you can split a lot of these costs between you!

 Expense | Average Monthly Cost |